lmu-dbs/gedi/README.md

 To run the whole pipeline please create a new `.json` file, specifying all steps you want to run and specify desired keys and values for each step.

 ## References
-The framework used by `GEDI` is taken directly from the original paper by [...].
+The framework used by `GEDI` is taken directly from the original paper by [Maldonado](mailto:andreamalher.works@gmail.com), Frey, Tavares, Rehwald and Seidl.
 If you would like to discuss the paper, or corresponding research questions on benchmarking process mining tasks please email the authors.